-- 19. These Regulations also insert Regulation 4B into the 2021 Regulations.
-Regulation 4B sets out that the notice to be submitted to NRW must include: - the name of the occupier of the qualifying grassland holding, - the address of the qualifying grassland holding, - a written statement that the occupier intends during the calendar year 2024 to apply to the holding, whether directly by an animal or by spreading, a total amount of nitrogen in grazing livestock manure which exceeds 170 kg per hectare, and - a written statement that the occupier will comply with the additional enhanced nutrient management requirements set out in Schedule 1A. - 20.
+- in excess of 170kg per hectare of nitrogen in non-grazing livestock manure (including manure deposited directly by livestock and spreading), and - in excess of 250kg per hectare of nitrogen in grazing livestock manure (including manure deposited directly by livestock and spreading). - 16.
+A maximum limit of 250kg per hectare for grazing livestock manure supports those farms currently operating above 170kg per hectare to sustainably transition to the lower limit by 1 January 2025.
+Non-grazing livestock manures are excluded from the higher limit to reduce the risk of pollution from phosphorus due to the higher phosphorus content of nongrazing livestock manures. - 17.
+However, regulation 4A(2) also provides that where an occupier of a qualifying grassland holding intends, during the calendar year 2024, to apply (whether by direct deposit or by spreading) nitrogen in grazing livestock manure in excess of 170kg per hectare (up to the 250kg per hectare limit), the occupier will need to comply with the additional ENM requirements under Schedule 1A and notify NRW in compliance with regulation 4B. - 18.
+These Regulations also insert Regulation 4B into the 2021 Regulations.
+Regulation 4B sets out that the notice to be submitted to NRW must include: - the name of the occupier of the qualifying grassland holding, - the address of the qualifying grassland holding, - a written statement that the occupier intends during the calendar year 2024 to apply to the holding, whether directly by an animal or by spreading, a total amount of nitrogen in grazing livestock manure which exceeds 170 kg per hectare, and - a written statement that the occupier will comply with the additional enhanced nutrient management requirements set out in Schedule 1A. - 19.
 Also, the notice to be submitted to NRW must be accompanied by an enhanced nutrient management plan that the occupier must produce for the holding under Schedule 1A and must be submitted to NRW by no later than 31 March 2024.
-The notice and accompanying enhanced nutrient management plan must be submitted to NRW by e-mail (NotificationENMA@cyfoethnaturiolcymru.gov.uk). - 21.
+The notice and accompanying enhanced nutrient management plan must be submitted to NRW by e-mail (NotificationENMA@cyfoethnaturiolcymru.gov.uk). - 20.
 These Regulations also insert Schedule 1A into the 2021 Regulations which sets out additional ENM requirements and environmental controls that occupiers of qualified grassland holdings must comply with if they intend to apply (whether by direct deposit or by spreading) more than 170kg per hectare of nitrogen in grazing livestock manure during the calendar year 2024.
 The ENM requirements include the production of an enhanced nutrient management plan, which requires occupiers to include phosphorus in nutrient management planning.
 Additional environmental controls in relation to land management practices are established to minimise risks associated with high application rates of livestock manures, including increases in buffer zones around watercourses and measures to reduce risk of soil losses.
-Details of the additional measures are contained in Table 3. - 22.
+Details of the additional measures are contained in Table 3. - 21.
 The ENM requirements outlined above will apply to occupiers of qualifying grassland holdings in additions to the requirements which already apply to such occupiers by virtue of Parts 2 to 7 of the 2021 Regulations.
-Also, any occupier of a holding failing to comply with these additional ENM requirements during the calendar year 2024 will be guilty of an offence and liable on summary conviction, or on conviction on indictment, to a fine, as is provided for under regulation 46 of the 2021 Regulations. - 23.
-These Regulations also make minor technical drafting amendments to the 2021 Regulations in consequence of the ENM amendments to the 2021 Regulations and to make minor technical drafting corrections to the 2021 Regulations. - 24.
-These Regulations also include a provision which revoke the Water Resources (Control of Agricultural Pollution) (Wales) (Amendment) (No. 3) Regulations 2023 in order to aid legal clarity and accessibility for occupiers of qualifying grassland holdings. - 25.
-These Regulations will be provided free of charge to recipients of the Water Resources (Control of Agricultural Pollution) (Wales) (Amendment) (No. 3) Regulations 2023.
+Also, any occupier of a holding failing to comply with these additional ENM requirements during the calendar year 2024 will be guilty of an offence and liable on summary conviction, or on conviction on indictment, to a fine, as is provided for under regulation 46 of the 2021 Regulations.

+22. These Regulations also make minor technical drafting amendments to the 2021 Regulations in consequence of the ENM amendments to the 2021 Regulations and to make minor technical drafting corrections to the 2021 Regulations.